Windapardede/Identifikasi-Kematangan-Tomat/README.md

 ## 📦 Deployment

-The model can be exported to `.h5` or `.tflite` format and deployed on:
+The model can be exported to `.tflite` format and deployed on:
 - Android (via TensorFlow Lite)
-- Raspberry Pi
-- Other edge devices

 ---